hanwenzhang123/hanwenzhang123/README.md

 - 💬 Ask me about ...
 I am open to anything
 - 📫 How to reach me: ... hz2070@nyu.edu
 - 😄 Pronouns: ...
 She/Her/Hers
 - ⚡ Fun fact: ...
-I was a Licensed Master Social Worker, then changed career to become a Software Engineer, and very happy about the decision!
+Working as a Software Engineer during weekdays, and working as a LMSW psychotherapist over the weekends.

 👩🏻‍WHO AM I?